 Shared inboxes can be very handful for teams, but many still don’t even know about the possibility of it.
-It happens mainly because people are have quite accepted email as it is, and don’t think about it as an evolving technology.
+It happens mainly because people have quite accepted email as it is, and don’t think about it as an evolving technology.

 The thing is email has been the most used business communication tool for the past couple of decades.
-It’s been available almost since the beginning of internet.
+It’s been available almost since the beginning of the internet.
 Also, it’s probably one of the first things you set up when you start browsing.

 However, email has been designed to be used individually.
 There are only personal accounts that cannot be shared unless you make use of FWD, CC’s, BCC’s and other confusing features traditional email tools offer.

 But think about it, if you are on a team, wouldn’t it be amazing to share your mailbox and work collaboratively without having to use the same email address?
 Fortunately, it is already possible, if you leverage the right technology.
 Shared inboxes.

 And Gmail is the right place for it.
 With many extensions available, you just have got to be assertive in the ones you’ll choose.